 For most DNA collections, the intrinsic sample recovery, based on the input and recovery of restriction fragments, is between 50-80% (section 14.2).
-The amount of DNA recovered from a sheared/fragmented sample is dependent on the input DNA distribution profile, where the size selection occurred relative to that profile, and the range of fragments collected (section 14.3).
+The amount of DNA recovered from a sheared/fragmented sample is dependent on the input DNA distribution profile, where the size selection occurred is relative to that profile, and the range of fragments collected (section 14.3).

 DNA may become entangled in the ultra-filtration membranes in the elution modules which can reduce yield.
-The BluePippin automatically adds a brief field reversal at the end of each elution to "push" DNA off of the membrane (Section 14.4).
-However for higher molecular weight DNA collections (>2kb), we recommend several user steps to help improve sample recovery (section 14.5).
+The Pippin Prep automatically adds a brief field reversal at the end of each elution to "push" DNA off of the membrane (Section 14.4).

-14.2 Intrinsic Sample Recovery on the BluePippin
+14.2 Intrinsic Sample Recovery on the Pippin Prep

-Intrinsic DNA recovery in BluePippin cassettes is determined by running known amounts of a plasmid restriction digest on the BluePippin, collecting a broad range of fragments from the digest, and comparing the input and product profile quantitatively using the Agilent Bioanlyzer 2100.
-The intrinsic recovery of DNA fragments for most Pippin cassette types is between 50-80%.
-Figure 14.1 shows the recovery of a 5kb band from a 0.75% cassette.
+Intrinsic DNA recovery in Pippin Prep cassettes is determined by running known amounts of a plasmid restriction digest on the Pippin Prep, collecting a broad range of fragments from the digest, and comparing the input and product profile quantitatively using the Agilent Bioanlyzer 2100.
+The intrinsic recovery of DNA fragments on all Pippin cassette types is between 50-80%.
+Figure 14.1, below, shows the recovery of a 5kb band from a 0.75% cassette.